 “We’re only sensing the upper millimeter or so of soil, and we can’t say for sure what the water content is like underneath that.
 The distribution of water with depth could make a big difference in terms of how much water is actually there,” he added.

-Not only is this map making a bold impact on the science community, but it could lead to further discoveries that prove extraterrestrial life forms in space.
+This map is making a bold impact on the science community.
+It could also lead to further discoveries that prove extraterrestrial life forms in space.